dart-lang/dartdoc/README.md

 Check out the
 [Effective Dart: Documentation guide](https://www.dartlang.org/effective-dart/documentation/).

-The guide covers formatting, linking, markup, and general best practices when authoring doc comments for Dart with dartdoc.
+The guide covers formatting, linking, markup, and general best practices when authoring doc comments for Dart with `dartdoc`.

 ### Excluding from documentation

-dartdoc will not generate documentation for a Dart element and its children that has the `<nodoc>` tag in the documentation comment.
+`dartdoc` will not generate documentation for a Dart element and its children that has the `<nodoc>` tag in the documentation comment.

-## Older versions

-As of Dart 1.12, `dartdoc` is shipped with the Dart SDK and replaces the older `docgen` tool.

 ## Issues and bugs